Sunnynook Large Munsterlanders

 Joe & Sheila Schmutz, R.R.
 2 Site 202 Box 123, Saskatoon, SK Canada S7K 3J5

-The Sunnynook H2 litter is planned for fall 2019.
-The proposed parents are Krokus von Kleinenkneten and Sunnynook's Bolt.
-This is the first litter for both of them.
+The Sunnynook H2 litter is now planned for early 2020.
+The proposed parents are Krokus von Kleinenkneten and Sunnynook's Cue.
+This is the first litter for Krokus but Cue has already had two previous litters.

 If you would like to be considered for a pup from this potential 2019 litter, please complete the attached questionnaire, available as a downloadable pdf.